 The Pennsylvania expungement process can take up to 6 months to complete.
-The process is initiated with the filing of the Expungement Petition and supporting paperwork with the Clerk of Courts in the county where the charges were filed.
-The district attorney is given a deadline of 60 days to either oppose, consent or take no position on the expungement request.
+The proceeding begins when your lawyer files an Expungement Petition and supporting paperwork with the Clerk of Courts in the county where the police filed the charges.
+After your lawyer files the Petition, the criminal procedure rules require that the district attorney either oppose, consent, or take no position on the expungement request within 60 days.

 PA Expungement Process

 The Common Pleas Court Judge will schedule a hearing on the Petition if the District Attorney objects to the expungement.
-At the hearing, the prosecutor must demonstrate why expungement should not be granted for criminal charges that do not result in a conviction.
+At the hearing, the prosecutor must convince the judge that the court should deny the Petition.

-What Happens After the Judge Orders an Expungement?
+What Happens After the Judge Grants an Expungement Petition?

-Certified copies of the Order for Expungement are then forwarded to all agencies in possession of your records.
-Those records may include information related to your apprehension, arrest, detention, processing, booking, trial, adjudication or disposition for an offense in the juvenile or adult criminal justice system.
-Those agencies are required to destroy all paperwork and electronic documentation related to your case.
-Those agencies will then be required to provide our office with written verification of the destruction of the records.
+The county clerk of courts will forward certified copies of the Order for Expungement to all agencies possessing your criminal case records.
+Those records may include information about your apprehension, arrest, detention, processing, booking, trial, and court hearings for an offense in the adult criminal justice system.

 How Long Does Expungement Take in PA?

-The Pennsylvania expungement process takes approximately 6 months to complete in most counties.
-The 6-month timeframe starts with filing the expungement petition and ends when the last court office, police department, or other agency completes the destruction of your criminal records.
+In most Pennsylvania Counties, the Pennsylvania expungement process takes approximately 6 months to complete.
+The 6-month time frame begins when your attorney files the Expungement Petition.
+The expungement process ends when the last court office, police department, or other agency completes the destruction of your criminal records.

-An adult or juvenile record can carry severe consequences for your personal, professional and financial future.
-It is extremely important that you take the necessary steps to have your adult or juvenile record expunged.
-I can help determine whether you or a loved one is eligible for an adult or juvenile record expungement in Bucks County, Montgomery County or the surrounding counties.
-Phone lines are open 24 hours a day at (215) 752-5282.
-Call today for a free initial consultation or fill out the confidential contact form for an immediate response.
+An adult record can carry severe consequences for your personal, professional, and financial future.
+Therefore, you must take the necessary steps to have your criminal history expunged.
+I can help determine whether you or a loved one is eligible for criminal record expungement in Bucks County, Montgomery County, or the surrounding Pennsylvania Counties.